-This remedy relieves flu-like symptoms with fever, headache, dizziness and general weakness.
+This remedy relieves flu-like symptoms with fever, headache, dizziness, and general weakness.
 Thirst less.

 This remedy relieves high fever of sudden onset, with a hot face and dry skin.
-Anxious .
+Anxious.

-This remedy may be useful if a flu is very long-lasting or has some lingering symptoms—often after people have neglected to take good care of themselves.
+This remedy may be useful if the flu is very long-lasting or has some lingering symptoms—often after people have neglected to take good care of themselves.
 Symptoms, either digestive or respiratory, will often have a hot or burning quality.
-The person may feel hot and sweaty, with low fever and reddish mucous membranes.
+The person may feel hot and sweaty, with a low fever and reddish mucous membranes.
 Heat aggravates the symptoms, and the person often feels worse after bathing.